linkel/auth-i/README.md

 ### After we cover the lecture on **sessions** and **cookies**, use them to keep a record of logged in users across requests.

+## Notes for self

+To implement sessions, I had to:

+1. yarn add express-session, a middleware that allows storing of sessions, and yarn add connect-session-knex, a middleware that allows connecting a session to the database (managed by knex)
+2. I declared a variable KnexSessionStore, imported connect-session-knex, and curried the session variable from express-session into it.
+3. I set up my sessionConfig and a new KnexSessionStore in my sessionConfig.
+Looked like this:

+const sessionConfig = {
+    name: 'delectable',
+    secret: 'find out what is even going on',
+    cookie: {
+        maxAge: 1000 * 60 * 120,
+        secure: false // it's fine to use over http for dev },
+    httpOnly: true, //no peeking into it from JS console
+    resave: false,
+    saveUninitialized: false,

+    store: new KnexSessionStore({
+        knex: dbconfig,
+        tablename: 'sessions',
+        sidfieldname: 'sid',
+        createtable: true,
+        clearInterval: 1000 * 60 * 120,
+    })
+}

+4. Made sure to server.use(session(sessionConfig))
+5. After a user registers, I save the id of the user into req.session.user.
+Not clear on if this is necessary.
+6. At login, I save the user info into req.session.user if the user and pw pass.
+7. I set up a way to logout, with a GET request to the endpoint.
+This uses req.session.destroy, which contains a callback for any potential errors.

 ## Stretch Problem